hugogirard/durableFunctionFormRecognizer/README.md

 ### Error handling

 The Collector and the Processor functions have to be always running and use the same technique for error handling.
 In case of on an unhandled exception, the current instance fails and a new instance is started with the same inputs.
 The [Viewer](#blazor-server-viewer) can be used to view the exceptions.
-The Processor also handles error at the blob level and unhandled exceptions will be available in the output table.
+The Processor also handles errors at the blob level and unhandled exceptions will be available in the output table.

 ## Blazor Server Viewer

 This Blazor application can be used to control the processing.
-The Start action link at the top starts the Collector and Processor instances while the Clear action link will terminate all running instances and reset the current entity data.
+The Start action link at the top starts the Collector and Processor instances, while the Clear action link will terminate all running instances and reset the current entity data.

-It can also be used to follow execution progress.
+It can also be used to track execution progress.
 The first line represents the Collector instance and the following lines represents the different Processor instances.

-You'll find details like the instance id, the status, the duration, etc. For the Processor instances, you'll also see the partition id and the statistics, like the number of documents processed vs failed and the number of transient failures (throttling).
+You'll find details like the instance id, the status, the duration, etc. For Processor instances, you'll also see the partition id and the statistics, like the number of documents processed vs failed and the number of transient failures (throttling).

 You can also use the action links to restart, terminate or purge the history for a specific instance.